 A manager and a leader are two roles that are often confused.
 The words are used interchangeably and a lot of the time, the true meaning behind these two words are misinterpreted.
-So here are some of the ways in which you can tell the difference between a manager and a leader and the kind of roles and duties that each of these terms are actually linked with so that you are clear on the never ending debate between management vs. leadership.
+So here are some of how you can tell the difference between a manager and a leader and the kind of roles and duties that each of these terms is actually linked with so that you are clear on the never-ending debate between management vs. leadership.

-A manager, essentially, is a member of an organisation who has the responsibility of carrying out all of the important functions of management that includes planning, organising, controlling and leading.
-However the real question is; are all managers actually leaders?
+A manager, essentially, is a member of an organisation who has the responsibility of carrying out all of the important functions of management that include planning, organising, controlling, and leading.
+However, the real question is; are all managers actually leaders?

-There is no straightforward answer to that question because most managers tend to also be leaders, but if only they can also fulfill the leadership responsibilities such as team motivation, effective communication, guidance, inspiration and encouraging higher productivity in employees.
+There is no straightforward answer to that question because most managers tend to also be leaders, but if only they can also fulfil the leadership responsibilities such as team motivation, effective communication, guidance, inspiration, and encouraging higher productivity in employees.

 This is where management vs. leadership comes in.
 Some managers are great at managing but have very poor leadership skills and people follow them simply because they are obligated to do so and not because they are inspired to do so.
 Managerial duties are also a formal part of the job description and they will perform these tasks and duties as a part of their role.

 Followers will also find that following a leader is not obligatory.
-If you feel inspired, motivated and you genuinely believe in what they offer you can choose to follow a leader.
+If you feel inspired, motivated and genuinely believe in what they offer you can choose to follow a leader.
 If not you could simply have nothing to do with them.
-In general leaders would love to challenge and change the status quo.
-They are visionary, agile and creative.
-They are also adaptive and very progressive and open minded.
+In general, leaders would love to challenge and change the status quo.
+They are visionary, agile, and creative.
+They are also adaptive and very progressive and open-minded.